List of Contents

 Edge Colorings 가장자리 색칠 http://www.personal.kent.edu/~rmuhamma/GraphTheory/MyGraphTheory/coloring.htm

 Let G be a graph with no loops.
-A k-edge-coloring of G is an assignment of k colors to the edges of G in such a way that any two edges meeting at a common vertex are assigned different colors,.
+A k-edge-coloring of G is an assignment of colors to the edges of G in such a way that any two edges meeting at a common vertex are assigned different colors,.
 If G has a k-edge coloring, then G is said to be k-edge colorable.
 The chromatic index of G, denoted by X`(G), is the smallest k for which G is k-edge-colorable.

 Special Graphs 특별 그래프 http://www.sagemath.org/doc/reference/graphs/sage/graphs/graph_generators.html#sage.graphs.graph_generators.GraphGenerators.LollipopGraph